Winter Break Activities in Sacramento for Kids: Sacramento Zoo

 Summer Camp

-Summer camps at the Sacramento Zoo are very popular.
-It’s available to kids in grades K-8th grade.
+The Sacramento Zoo has one of the best summer camps in Sacramento.
+Camp is available to kids in grades K-8th grade.
 It fills up quickly!
 Summer camp registration usually opens in March.

 Little Peeps Pre-K Class